matteodem/meteor-easy-search/getting-started.md

         {{> player}}
     {{/esEach}}

+    {{> esLoadMoreButton index="players"}}

     {{#ifEsHasNoResults index="players"}}
         <div class="no-results">No results found!</div>
     {{/ifEsHasNoResults}}

+    {{#ifEsIsSearching index="players"}}
+            <div>Loading...</div>
+    {{/ifEsIsSearching}}
 </template>
 {% endraw %}
 ```

+_How does this work without any additional configuration?_

+EasySearch adds all the logic (e.g. events for the ```esInput```) when you use the Blaze Components.
+If you want to customize your search, have a look at the [recipes]({{ site.baseurl }}/docs/recipes) and the available API's.

+The only thing you need to do to start searching is add documents to the ```Players``` collection with a name and a score field in them.
+The default [search engine]({{ site.baseurl }}/docs/search-engines) is "minimongo", which let's you filter through your existing subscription of documents.
+If you want to search all the documents in the collection, use __mongo-db__ as your engine.
-Have a look at the different [components]({{ site.baseurl }}/docs/blaze-components).
-There are a variety of parameters that can be changed when using the Components, when creating the search index
+The Blaze Components should be sufficient for almost all cases.
+Feel free to have a look at the different [components]({{ site.baseurl }}/docs/blaze-components).
+There are a variety of parameters that can be changed when using the Components, when creating the search index or / and when performing the
-or / and when performing the search with the Javascript API.
+search with the Javascript API.

 ### Simple Autosuggest Input